OpenDominion/OpenDominion/CONTRIBUTING.md

 Feel free to register and play around!

-Do note that some data incidentally gets reset for development and testing purposes.
+**Note:** Some data incidentally gets reset for development and testing purposes.
 If you have registered before and get a 'failed to login' message, feel free to re-register with your same credentials!

 ### Providing info